Consensys/tessera/README.md

 ## Building Tessera from source
 To build and install Tessera:
-1. Clone this repo
+1. Clone this repo.
-1. Build using Maven (see below)
+1. Build using Maven.(see below)

 ### Selecting an NaCl Implementation